zeugri/taranisSoundGen/README.md

 $ ./taranisSoundGen.sh
 ```

-You can then upload the SOUND directory on your Taranis remote in order to use them.
+You can then upload the content of the ./SOUND directory on your Taranis remote in order to use the freshly generated sounds.

 ## References